suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/lecture.md

 # Run the code

-The template `Program.cs` simply prints out the phrase `Hello World!` which is a common first learning task in a new language.
+The template `Program.cs` prints out the phrase `Hello World!` which is a common first learning task in a new language.

 To get `dotnet` to run our program and see if the phrase appears on our screen we will use the **`dotnet run`** command.

 <br />